nodrogluap/OpenDBA/README.md

 ```bash
 julia fast5_segmenter.jl 70 400 3000 output_folder_name *.fast5
 ```
-The raw signal (black), first pass results (yellow), and second pass (read) results look something like this for one of the files processed as per above from a recent viral RNA run we did.
+The raw signal (black), first pass results (yellow), and second pass (red) results look something like this for one of the files processed as per above from a recent viral RNA run we did.

 ![Raw nanopore signal segmented in two rounds](docs/rhinoA_2_pass_segmentation.png)

 If you'd like to generate these types of images, uncomment the plotting code in ``fast5_segmenter.jl``.
 It's only been excluded because sometimes PyPlot can be a pain to install, and I want this code to be easy to install.

-Now we can do a multiple alignment of the signals using DBA to generate a consensus signal, and a distance matrix for cluster analysis like in the previouis sections.
+Now we can do a multiple alignment of the signals using DBA to generate a consensus signal, and a distance matrix for cluster analysis like in the previous sections.

 ```bash
 openDBA text float open_end output_prefix 0.05 output_folder_name/*.event_medians.txt
 ```

-You can even do the alignment on the raw 4000Hz signal if you wanted:
+You can even do the alignment on the raw signal if you wanted:

 ```bash
 openDBA text float open_end output_prefix 0.05 output_folder_name/*.raw.txt